Reproductive Medicine Group

 Carmen J. Williams, M.D., Ph.D.

-The Reproductive Medicine Group focuses on basic reproductive biology of early mammalian embryogenesis including gametes, fertilization, preimplantation embryo development, and implantation.
+Carmen Williams, M.D., Ph.D., leads the Reproductive Medicine Group, and holds a secondary appointment in the NIEHS Epigenetics & Stem Cell Biology Laboratory.
+The group focuses on basic reproductive biology of early mammalian embryogenesis including gametes, fertilization, preimplantation embryo development, and implantation.
 The basic bench science is focused on specific questions that have direct relevance to human reproduction, and how the environment influences these aspects of reproduction.

 Mechanisms underlying effects of environmental chemical exposures on early reproduction